-- Have been identified as academically at-risk for not successfully completing high school or not enrolling in or succeeding in college; - Belong to populations that have historically not had access to or success in higher education; - Do not have the financial resources to fully fund an Associate degree without tuition assistance; and - Are in attendance in a school district with Focus status as most recently determined by NYSED at the following link: http://www.p12.nysed.gov/accountability/ESEADesignations.html
+- Have been identified as academically and/or economically at-risk for not successfully completing high school and/or not enrolling in or succeeding in college; - Belong to populations that have historically not had access to or success in higher education, such as students with disabilities or English Language Learners; - Are in attendance in a school district with Focus status and/or Priority or Focus School(s), including those schools defined in Education Law 211-f and identified as Struggling Schools and Persistently Struggling Schools, as most recently determined by NYSED.
+(A listing of the eligible Focus districts and Priority and Focus schools, including Struggling and Persistently Struggling Schools, may be found on the NYSED website.)